Juliet and Kelly Starrett on the indoor rower

 Expected Results

-Remember, everyone’s different, but you can expect to experience the following:
+Individual results can vary, but most people can expect to experience the following:

 • Improved physical performance